rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 #### Additional upgrade information

-There are four additional settings you should configure about the new deployment.
+There are five additional settings you should configure about the new deployment.

 * If you want to use a different version of EKS, set the `eks_version` variable.
 * If you do not want to use an ALB to provide URL redirection, or you already have one set up, set `use_alb_redirect=false`.
 Otherwise set `use_alb_redirect=true`.